Mystery

 WAAF Pay Clerk

-Served at satilite station until 1943.
-Married Flt Sgt A J Edwards,
+satilite station until 1943.
+Married Flt Sgt A J Edwards, RAF Middle Wallop.
+Died

-RAF Middle Wallop.
-Died of cancer in Australia 1996
+of cancer in Australia 1996

 John Harrell was born on 9th February 1916 in Selma, Alabama and was the second son of a country doctor.
 In 1938 he graduated from Auburn university with a degree in pharmacy.
 He was called up for active service in January 1942 and served with the 101st Airborne Division.
 During his time in England John was a Captain with the intelligence section on the staff of divisional artillery commander Brig.
 Gen. Anthony McAuliffe.
 McAuliffe's HQ was located at Greenham Lodge near Newbury.
 However, the General and his staff were quartered 5 miles away at Wormstall House near Wickham.
 In an interview recorder in August 2003 John Harrell recalled: "To get to and from work we used to run daily the 5 miles between Greenham Lodge and Wormstall House!"